 The funding from UK Aid runs until 2020, during which time some ninety women, young people and people with disabilities will benefit from direct training, with broader health, environmental and economic benefits for the entire population of Gunjur.

-WasteAid’s Zoë Lenkiewicz is heading to the Gambia this month with volunteer Jen Robertson to carry out baseline surveys about people’s current attitudes and behaviours towards waste.
-They will be working with delivery partner Women’s Initiative the Gambia to develop tailored surveys based on the Keep Britain Tidy model, to be able to measure and monitor progress over the duration of the project.
+WasteAid’s Zoë Lenkiewicz is heading to the Gambia this month to carry out baseline surveys about people’s current attitudes and behaviours towards waste.
+She will be working with delivery partner Women’s Initiative the Gambia to develop tailored surveys to be able to measure and monitor progress over the duration of the project.

 Another element of the project will be to train local trainers.
 Longstanding WasteAid partner Women’s Initiative the Gambia, will be learning how to teach plastic recycling skills to impoverished communities in other parts of the country.